frothers/Frothers-FC/content/posts/2025/2025-winter-game-12.md

 > 4-1

-Mark Ave managed to pull one back with a shot from the edge of the box that got a tragic **over** call from Angus, before ducking under the bar.
+Mark Ave managed to pull one back with a shot from the edge of the box that got a tragic **over** call from Angus, before sneaking under the bar.

 > 4-2